In this series, I’m about to answer two questions I believe to be crucial to our understanding of Christianity:

 This portion consists of 39 books.
 They:

-• Are primarily written in Hebrew (a couple of books were written in Aramaic)
+- Are primarily written in Hebrew (a couple of books are written in Aramaic)

 The Christian OT is organized into the following sections: